LordZALE/ComponentUtils/README.md

 # Overview

 ### RequireComponentGetters
-Create getters for each RequireComponent on the MonoBehaviour.
+Create getters for each RequireComponent type on a MonoBehaviour.
+The MonoBehaviour class must be marked with `partial`.

 Each getter will lazily cache component references.
 ```csharp
 [RequireComponent(typeof(Rigidbody))]